 Expert(s): Sarah Shreeves, IDEALS Coordinator and Associate Professor of Library Administration

 The Institute for Computing in Humanities, Arts, and Social Science (I-CHASS) charts new ground in high-performance computing and the humanities, arts, and social sciences by creating both learning environments and spaces for digital discovery.
 I-CHASS offers humanities, arts, and social science scholars access to hardware, computer applications, graphical user interfaces and portals, and educational opportunities to train them to best use these resources.

-The Illinois Informatics Institute ("I-cubed") aims to improve the university through better use of information technology in research, education and outreach.
+The Illinois Informatics Institute ("I-cubed") aspires to integrate informatics into the fabric of the university through better use of information technology in research, education and outreach.
 I3 seeks to develop improved mechanisms for information sharing and collaboration, to facilitate communication on campus, to provide more external visibility to informatics research at Illinois, and to facilitate the interaction of internal and external collaborators in large multidisciplinary projects.

-The Survey Research Laboratory conducts complete survey projects, partial survey work, and provides survey consulting for University of Illinois students, faculty and staff, as well as local, state and federal government agencies and other organizations working for the public good.
-The SRL maintains offices on both the Urbana-Champaign and Chicago campuses of the U of I and provides a free hour of consultation for faculty, students, and staff.
+The Survey Research Laboratory conducts complete survey projects, partial survey work, and provides survey consulting for University of Illinois students, faculty and staff.
+They also spend time working with local, state, and federal government agencies and other organizations working for the public good.
+The SRL maintains offices on both the Urbana-Champaign and Chicago campuses and provides a few free hours of consultation for faculty, students, and staff.